 I stored it in my garage and Jennifer listed it on Craigslist.
 It sold in 2 days.
 So, there is a market for these old 3-ways as some people love them.
 So if you have something similar take it slow in the removal process and keep up with all the pieces because these seem to be easily resold for a few hundred bucks.
 It was really nice to recoup some of the cost of the new Dometic CFX 65DZ.

-Filling in the Holes in the Palomino Bronco 1500
+Plugging the Holes in the Camper

 Using Our Old Hinged Wall

 This next step is where some of you out there trying to do something similar may have to get creative.
 We had decided to remove the hinged back wall from our Palomino Bronco 1500 and had that entire piece to use for filling the holes left by the fridge removal (You can check out the remodel of the back wall here).
 I took that piece and cut it to fill in the holes.
 I had to reinforce the edges of the new pieces with 1″ x 1″ strips of wood.